hounded/propertyAgreementNetwork/README.md

 ### Solutions for coming to an agreement
 A solution that encapusalted the full transaction of poperty conveyance is outside the scope of this project as it will require co-operation with the government in the country in which the conveyance is taking place.

-Some possible solutions to the completing the agreement are listed below
+Some possible solutions to the completing the agreement process are listed below
 * Continue with parties going to their local lawyers to draw up an agreement.
 * A full stack application that allows partys to come to an agreement.
 * A distributed ledger available via an application that tracks the steps take to reach an agreement.